TDT4173-MPC/TDT4173-MPC/README.md

 ### General workflow

 Every developer works in their respective folder until a common analysis-library is ready to be developed.
-This will include the most usefull parts of all the individualt libraries.
+This will include the most usefull parts of all the individual libraries.